-For instance, a quarterly sales dashboard including historical data is more useful for mapping growth, than just a department-wise breakdown.
-A gross revenue statement might suffice, but when budgeted revenue is presented alongside, it could paint a whole new picture.
+For instance, a quarterly sales dashboard including historical data is more beneficial for mapping growth than a department-wise breakdown.
+A gross revenue statement might suffice, but it could paint a whole new picture when budgeted revenue is also presented.

 Remember, what goes on the dashboard is just as important as how you put it up there.

-A kind of error plaguing not just dashboards, but all sorts of visualizations.
-Imagine geographical data shown in a large column chart or data with a decimal-level difference, being shown in a pie chart.
+This pairing is a kind of error plaguing not just dashboards but all sorts of visualizations.
+Imagine geographical data shown in a large column chart or data with a decimal-level difference shown in a pie chart.

-Take a look at readily available resources like this one, this one, and this one to take the right call.
+Take a look at readily available resources like this one to make the right call.

-A dashboard with perfect symmetry, equally spaced parts, and uniformity of size can look chic, sophisticated, and smartly minimalist.
-But it’s almost entirely useless – the user just doesn’t know where to look.
+A dashboard with perfect symmetry, equally spaced parts, and size uniformity can look chic, sophisticated, and smartly minimalist.
+But it’s almost entirely useless – the user doesn’t know where to look.

 On the other hand, putting a secondary visualization in the spotlight could misdirect your user.

-Dashboards often carry several kinds of visualizations, just to cut the monotony.
-Let’s say we have a dashboard that compares this year’s sales for several products, with last year’s numbers.
-A line chart would be ideal, but a designer may be tempted to use bars, columns, what have you – just to avoid an entire dashboard full of lines.
+Dashboards often carry several kinds of visualizations just to cut the monotony.
+For example, we have a dashboard that compares this year’s sales for several products with last year’s numbers.
+A line chart would be ideal, but a designer may be tempted to use bars, columns, what have you – to avoid an entire dashboard full of lines.

-The key is to use other elements – colors or captions – than use every visualization technique in the book, to interest your user.
+The key is to use other elements – colors or captions – then use every visualization technique in the book to interest your user.

-The flipside is, using the same design idea indiscriminately across the dashboard can end up making your elements almost ‘blend’ into each other.
-The user spends precious time on just zeroing in on the relevant data before she can even analyze it.
+The flip side is that using the same design idea indiscriminately across the dashboard can make your elements almost ‘blend’ into each other.
+The user spends precious time just zeroing in on the relevant data before she can even analyze it.

-When at crossroads, simply ask the data – for similar depictions and needs, don’t shy away from using the same visualization (or element) twice.
+When at crossroads, ask the data – for similar depictions and needs, don’t shy away from using the exact visualization (or element) twice.

-Poorly designed dashboards defeat this primary purpose – and…well, let’s just say pictures speak louder than words.
+Poorly designed dashboards defeat this primary purpose – and, well, let’s say pictures speak louder than words.

 The data dashboard complexity myth is easy to break.
-Instead of burning the midnight oil trying to stitch every piece of data at hand into a meaningful visualization, what’s critical is to show the right data.
+Instead of burning the midnight oil trying to stitch every piece of data at hand into a meaningful visualization, it’s critical to show the correct data.
 And once that’s identified, select charts that make those values – and their implications – entirely clear.

 A little research into successful visualizations will inspire your project and give it direction.
-Steer clear of these errors and pray to the design gods:
+Steer clear of these errors and pray: